 Nature loss threatens our health and economies.
 It is also undermining efforts to tackle the climate crisis.
-COP15, scheduled for Kunming next year, presents a once-in-a-decade opportunity to reset our broken relationship with nature.
+COP15, scheduled for Kunming later this year, presents a once-in-a-decade opportunity to reset our broken relationship with nature.
 Join the call for governments to secure an ambitious global biodiversity agreement that reverses biodiversity loss this decade, in support of climate action and the Sustainable Development Goals.

 From the air we breathe to the water we drink and the food we eat, nature provides the essentials we all rely on for our survival and well-being, including crucial economic, health, cultural and spiritual benefits.

 Systematic disregard for the environment and the rapid loss of biodiversity have pushed the natural world to its limits.
 They helped trigger a planetary health crisis, placing human health and livelihoods of current and future generations at risk.

 Continued loss of nature threatens not only over half the global GDP, but also our opportunities to reduce poverty and address social and gender inequalities.
 The loss of biodiversity and growing scarcity of natural resources, including through the expansion of unsustainable resource extraction, and sometimes exacerbated by armed conflict, undermine human security and often lead to human rights abuses, including gender-based violence and violence against Indigenous Peoples and environmental defenders.

 In the context of our dangerously unbalanced relationship with the planet, halting and rapidly reversing the loss of biodiversity to secure a nature-positive world by 2030 will also help avoid future global pandemics, fight climate change and land degradation, and enhance environmental security.
 It will also directly contribute to upholding human rights, including children’s rights, to adequate food, health, water and a healthy environment.